lvgl/lvgl/docs/details/widgets/image.rst

 Events
 ******

-No special events are sent by image objects.
+No special events are sent by image Widgets.

-See the events of the :ref:`Base object <lv_obj>` too.
+See also:  events of :ref:`Base Widget <lv_obj>`.

 Learn more about :ref:`events`.